-To account for the partial absorption of gamma-ray energy in organs and tissues, the Medical Internal Radiation Dose (MIRD) Committee of the Society of Nuclear Medicine developed a formal system for calculating the dose to a "target" organ or tissue (T) from a "source" organ (T) (Fig. 6-10) containing a uniformly distributed radioisotope.
-T and T may be either the same organ or two different organs bearing any of the possible relationships to each other shown in Figure 6-10.
+To account for the partial absorption of gamma-ray energy in organs and tissues, the Medical Internal Radiation Dose (MIRD) Committee of the Society of Nuclear Medicine developed a formal system for calculating the dose to a "target" organ or tissue (T) from a "source" organ (S) (Fig. 6-10) containing a uniformly distributed radioisotope.
+S and T may be either the same organ or two different organs bearing any of the possible relationships to each other shown in Figure 6-10.
 The MIRD system separates the dose calculation into two basic components: the physical factors dealing with the radiation and the fraction of energy radiated by the deposited activity that is absorbed by the tissue, and the biological factors that are derived from physiologically based biokinetic models of the radionuclide.
-The fraction of the radiated energy that is absorbed by the target tissue is calculated by the application of Monte Carlo methods to the interactions and fate of photons following their emission from the deposited radionuclide.
+The fraction of Monte Carlo methods to the interactions and fate of photons following their emission from the deposited radionuclide.